-If you followed the news last year, you may have seen that former USA Gymnastics president Steve Penny was indicted in September 2018 for tampering with evidence in Texas, stemming from allegations he ordered the removal of documents from a training center during an investigation.
+If you follow the news, you will hear stories from time to time about people who get charged with tampering with evidence.
+For example, in September 2018, former USA Gymnastics president Steve Penny was indicted for tampering with evidence in Texas, stemming from allegations he ordered the removal of documents from a training center during an investigation.
 And a month after that, a Tarrant County man was found guilty of capital murder and tampering with evidence for killing a man and burying his body.
 While the cases are vastly different, they illustrate how the tampering statute can be applied.
-Tampering with evidence in Fort Worth is actually a fairly common charge that can include the following examples:
+Tampering with evidence in Fort Worth is actually a fairly common charge that encompasses a wide range of actions including:

 The most common form of tampering with evidence is codified under Texas Penal Code Section 37.09.
 This makes it illegal to alter, destroy, or conceal an item with the intent to make it unavailable as evidence when the person knows there is an investigation in progress.

 It is also illegal under the same section to make, present, or use a document knowing it is false with the intent to affect the outcome of an investigation.
-Individuals who file false affidavits of non-prosecution can see exposure under this section.
+Individuals who file false affidavits of non-prosecution can be charged under this section.

 It is a second-degree felony, punishably by two to 20 years in prison, to alter, destroy, or conceal a human corpse with the intent to make it unavailable as evidence.

-It is a Class A misdemeanor, punishable up to a year in jail, to come across and fail to report a human corpse that the person reasonably should know law enforcement is unaware of.
+It is a Class A misdemeanor, punishable up to a year in jail, to come across and fail to report a human corpse.

 To be convicted of tampering with evidence in Texas, the accused must know that an offense has been committed.
 He or she must have the specific intent to destroy, conceal, or alter the evidence.
 The accused must have the specific intent to impair the availability of the evidence and must have acted in a manner that amounted to more than mere preparation.
 The Court of Criminal Appeals has ruled specifically that identifying the evidence tampered with is not an essential element of a tampering with evidence charge.
 That means the prosecutor can allege that by including tampering with an “unknown substance,” the State has sufficiently alleged the tampering was for a “thing.”